codefreak/breeze/README.md

 <h1>Breeze – cloud native REPL</h1>
 </div>

 Breeze is a browser editor and REPL/terminal that connects to a dedicated Docker container on the server.
-It allows creating on-demand programming environments for your favourite programming language.dd
+It allows creating on-demand programming environments for your favourite programming language.

 TODO: Screenshot